tb-yasu/pacha/README.md

 ## Description
 PACHA is a chemical graph alignment software.
 Given two chemical compounds represented as small graphs, PACHA outputs an alignment, a.k.a atom-atom mapping, between two compounds.
-Graph alignements are useful for building from a compound-compound pair a feature vector that can be used for an input of a machine learning, e.g., support vector machine.
-Main applications are reconstructions of metabolic pathway and virtual screening, etc.
+Graph alignements are useful for building from a compound-compound pair a feature vector that can be used for an input of machine learning, e.g., support vector machine.
+Main applications are reconstructions of metabolic pathway, virtual screening and so forth.
 See [1] for detail.

 ## Demo